 Here's what to buy, what to skip, and tips for making sure you're getting the best Cyber Monday deal.

 While there will be no shortage of clothing discounts on Black Friday, sales in this category tend to be deeper and more flexible on Cyber Monday; think: site wide vs. sales on specific items.
 Free shipping offers are also plentiful on Cyber Monday, so you can save yourself money plus the time you’d spend battling crowds in-store.
 The one exception is winter apparel, which we will see deeper discounts in December and January.
-Find out more tips for how to save big money on your holiday shopping.

 Buy: Small electronics and small appliances